fecgov/openFEC/documentation/committee.md

 | party = | Party of the committee if applicable |

-Information for committee is divided by `properties` and `archive` information that is current for the committee is listed in properties.
-Expired information is listed in archive and can be requested by addding `fields=*`.
+The endpoint automatically displays the most recent information for the committee.
+Additional expired information may be listed in `archive` and can be requested by adding `fields=*` to the request.
 ## Fields